Discover more from Jokermen

 Shadows In The Night (SIDE A // SIDE B)

-A classic Jokermen chat about a classic album, one of the very best in Bob’s entire discography.
+A suitably moody chat about a Jokermen favorite, one of the very best in Bob’s entire discography.
 Advocating for the American Standards period has been a Jokermen passion from day one; these conversations make good on that mission.

 Desire *Revisited* with Tim Heidecker (SIDE A // SIDE B)